JOY19ANYANGO/bank-of-flatiron/README.md

 * To find a specific transcation enter transaction description in the search bar.
 * To add a new transaction fill in the transaction form.
 * To remove a transaction press delete button.
+* The transactions have been dislayed in alphabetical order depending on the category
+* You can sort the date by clicking ascending or descending button.
 ## License.
 Author Joy Anyango